-Tuition fees or whole Account 2 savings (Whichever is lower)
+The balance of tuition fees or whole Account 2 savings (whichever is lower).

 - The person can request for withdrawal every semester or every academic year.
 For every subsequent withdrawal, it is compulsory to submit the withdrawal form along with the supporting documents.

-- For those who have already made payments to the Institution of Higher Learning in question can still applied for Education withdrawal.
+- For those who have already made payments to the Institution of Higher Learning in question can still apply for Education withdrawal.

-- This withdrawal is not applicable for those who have received sponsorship (scholarship, study assistance, study loan).
+- This withdrawal does not apply to those who have received sponsorship (scholarship, study assistance, study loan).

-3. Pensionable Employees Withdrawal and Optional Retirement Withdrawal
+4. Pensionable Employees Withdrawal And Optional Retirement Withdrawal